-classmethod fromstring (data, fileobj=None, offset=0, checksum=False, ignore_missing_end=False, kwares)
+classmethod fromstring (data, checksum=False, ignore_missing_end=False, kwargs)

 Creates a new HDU object of the appropriate type from a string containing the HDU's entire header and, optionally, its data.

 Note: When creating a new HDU from a string without a backing file object, the data of that HDU may be read-only.
 It depends on whether the underlying string was an immutable Python str/bytes object, or some kind of read-write memory buffer such as a memoryview.